Siddis of Karnataka: Etymology

 There are various hypotheses on the origin of the name Siddi.
 One theory is that the word was a term of respect in North Africa, similar to the word sahib in modern India and Pakistan.
 A second theory is that the term Siddi is derived from the title borne by the captains of the Arab vessels that first brought Siddi settlers to India.
 These captains were known as Sayyid.
 The term seems to have found currency following a description in a letter written by one William aboard the S.S.
 Nepal, a ship that sailed from England to South India and Ceylon.
 In the letter he describes the crew of the ship as "composed of seven English quarter masters and forty three lascar seamen, six English engineers, thirty-five men (Muslim) and fifteen Sidimen or negroes for coal shifters."

 Similarly, another term for Siddis, habshi (from Al-Habsh, the Arabic term for Abyssinia), is held to be derived from the common name for the captains of the Ethiopian/Abyssinian ships that also first delivered Siddi slaves to the subcontinent.
 The term eventually came to be applied to other Africans and not only to emancipated Siddis.
 In time, it came to be used to refer to their descendants as well.
 It is sometimes pronounced "Hafsi" and is considered an insult.

 History

-While some Siddis were victims of the Portuguese slave trade, most were imported by the rajas in the 15th-16th centuries as military mercenaries.
+While some Siddis were victims of the Indian Ocean and Portuguese slave trade, most were imported by the rajas in the 15th-16th centuries as military mercenaries.
 Others were sailors on the trade routes to the east.

 In 2013, the New York Public Library held an artistic exhibition entitled Africans In India: From Slaves to Generals and Rulers, which retraced the lives and accomplishments of prominent Siddis from the past.
 Lasting until July, it included 100 reproductions of paintings and modern photographs.

 Religion

 A plurality of the Siddis in Karnataka follow Hinduism.
 There is a significant number following Islam and Christianity.

-The Haliyal taluk has populations of Muslims and Christians while the Hindu populations are concentrated in the ghat areas of Yellapur and Ankola.
-Although Siddhis opt for different religions they intermarry across religions without any reservations.
+The Haliyal taluk has populations of Muslims and Christians, while the Hindu populations are concentrated in the ghat areas of Yellapur and Ankola.
+Although Siddhis opt for different religions, they intermarry across religions without any reservations.